gjwdyk/AWS-Lambda-in-CloudFormation/README.md

 - [ ] Transfer information/input from CloudFormation to Lambda,
 - [ ] Transfer information/output from Lambda to CloudFormation,
 - [ ] Glue both CloudFormation and Lambda together,
-- [ ] Using only NodeJS as the language at the Lambda Function.
+- [ ] Using only NodeJS as the language at the Lambda Function,
+- [ ] Call External API Service (example: on the Internet).

 <br>